b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sc(s)
 ```

-The function is generic, so it can be applied to vector of any type, here
+The function is generic, so it can be applied to vector of any type (`T`), here
-designed as `{T}`.
-It starts by initializing an empty vector (`uniquePairs`) to
+designed as `Vector{T}`.
+It starts by initializing an empty vector
-hold the results.
-The initialization takes the following form:
+(`uniquePairs`) to hold the results.
+The initialization takes the following
-`Vector{typeOfItElements}(iniaialValues, lengthOfTheVector)`.
-The vector is
+form: `Vector{typeOfVectElements}(iniaialValues, lengthOfTheVector)`.
+The vector
-filled with `undef`s (undefined values, some garbage) as placeholders.
-The size
+is filled with `undef`s (undefined values, some garbage) as placeholders.
+The
-of the new vector is calculated by the
+size of the new vector is calculated by the
 [binomial](https://docs.julialang.org/en/v1/base/math/#Base.binomial)
 function.
 It is applied in the form `binomial(numValuesToChooseFrom,
 numValsPerGroup)` and returns the number of possible groups of a given size.
 The